mylesbar/FoodPickerBot/README.md

 # FoodPickerBot
+Random selector to figure out what to eat.
-Discord bot made to pick food.
-Made with the intent of learning Javascript and the DiscordAPI.
+Made for the purpose of learning Javascript & the Discord API.